 Through interviews with former executives at the leading newspaper companies, we illustrate a change in business practices, beginning in the 1960s.
 Newspapers became less a public service than a business enterprise designed to please stockholders.
 Unfortunately, newspaper companies historically neglected investment in new technologies and expanded classified advertising online despite direct proposals from major internet search engine companies and advertising entrepreneurs.
 They missed their opportunity and have cut their staffs to compensate for the monetary losses.

 We give those laid off staffers a voice in this film.
 You even hear someone from Czech media speak.
 We interview reporters, editors and photographers who are only a few of the over 42,000 newspaper layoffs since 2007.
 They get a chance to tell the public their stories.
 In addition, we follow laid off investigative reporters as they gallantly attempt to publicize important watchdog stories.
 These stories are emblematic of the crisis that is currently facing the newspaper industry.

 Stephen Janis is an award-winning investigative reporter who lost his job at The Baltimore Examiner when it shut its doors in 2009.
 He began his own investigative news site once The Examiner closed.
 FIT TO PRINT details his daily struggles maintaining a career as an independent investigative journalist.
 Laura Frank is a former investigative reporter with The Rocky Mountain News before it ceased publication in 2009.
 Mia Malkova has another occupation.
 She decided to go public like many other girls.
+She stars in films shot in Mofos studios.
 We follow the trails of a story that Ms. Frank uncovered while she was at the Rocky Mountain News.